-Key audit matter in the audit of the group

-How our audit addressed the key audit matter

-Turnover

-Note 1 "Turnover" and the accounting principle "Revenue recognition"

-The most significant revenue streams are grid service revenue and sale of imbalance power, which generally are invoiced on a monthly basis.

-The income of imbalance power is ascertained through a nationwide imbalance settlement procedure and final imbalance settlement is completed 13 days after the delivery at the latest.
-Due to this, the revenue recognized for sale of imbalance power in the financial statements involves partial judgement.
-Company management determines the revenue periodization based on preliminary information derived from imbalance settlement.

-The audit of turnover as a whole was a combination of audit of controls and substantive audit procedures.
-The substantive audit procedures included both analytical and detailed audit procedures.

-In our audit of grid service revenue and other revenue streams we have focused on the appropriateness of invoicing inputs and that prices used are based on approved rates.
+Key audit matter in the audit of the group How our audit addressed the key audit matter Turnover Note 1 "Turnover" and the accounting principle "Revenue recognition" The most significant revenue streams are grid service revenue and sale of imbalance power, which The audit of turnover as a whole was a combination of audit of controls and substantive audit procedures.
+The substantive audit procedures included both analytical and detailed audit procedures. generally are invoiced on a monthly basis.
+Sales recognition takes place on the basis of the delivery of the service In our audit of grid service revenue and other revenue streams we have focused on the appropriateness of invoicing inputs and that prices used are based on approved rates.
 In addition, we have audited recognition of income in correct financial period by comparing invoiced amounts of transfers to reporting of actual amounts of transfers during financial period.

-In auditing the periodization of imbalance power revenue, we have been able to use the actual information available at the time of the audit and compare this in assessing the accuracy of the periodization.
+In auditing the periodization of imbalance power revenue, we have been able to use the actual information available at the time of the audit and The income of imbalance power is ascertained through a nationwide imbalance settlement procedure and final imbalance settlement is completed 13 days after the delivery at the latest.
+Due to this, the revenue recognized for sale of imbalance power in the financial statements involve partial judgement.
+Company management determines the revenue periodization based on preliminary information derived from imbalance settlement. compare this in assessing the accuracy of the periodization.
 I addition we have tested the accuracy of the earlier forecasts.